flatiron/blacksmith/topics/what-is-require/article.md

     require('./example2.js')() //require itself and run the exports object

-This is an example of a common gotcha: each time you require a file, the `exports` object is cached and reused.
-An illustration of this point is:
+It is worth noting that each time you subsequently require an already-required file, the `exports` object is cached and reused.
+To illustrate this point:

     node> require('./example.js')
     evaluating example.js